Charles K. Johnson: Beliefs

+Later life

+In 1995, Johnson's ranch burned down, and while he personally managed to rescue his wife Marjory and his pets, their possessions as well as many of the Society's documents were destroyed.
+Following the death of his wife in 1996, he moved in with a brother in Lancaster, California.
+Charles Kenneth Johnson died on March 19, 2001.

 In his obituary, Tim Bullamore wrote, "Although the world at large was slow to accept his work, Johnson remained cheerful and unruffled.
 He enjoyed smoking a cigar while watching the sun set over the flat desert.
 He was regularly interviewed by curious journalists and was often invited to speak about his subject.
 He received large quantities of mail, not all of it ridiculing his work, and on one occasion he starred in an ice-cream advertisement."